DefendSec/discordbot/README.md

 # discord-bot

-A funi Discord bot that sends a fake ban message when someone posts a meme in a specified channel.
+Sends a fake ban message when someone posts a meme in a specified channel.

 ## Config